Urban Forestry Commission

 The Commission’s first task was to create a survey of the City’s trees located on City-owned property such as the area between the sidewalks and the streets.
 The Commission’s survey found that more than 100 trees are needed to fill existing gaps at an estimated cost of $35,000.
 Some 50 additional trees are showing signs of stress and will need to be replaced within the next few years.

-Members are Rick Whitney Chairperson, Sheila Tomkowiak City Council Liaison, Derek Stratelak City Beautification Commission Liaison, Alaine Bush, Brian Colter, Pete Dame, Dave Draper, Larry Saylor, and Jeffrey Swantek.
+Members are Rick Whitney Chairperson, Maureen Juip City Council Liaison, Alaine Bush, Brian Colter, Pete Dame, and Larry Saylor.

 Meeting Agendas and Minutes are listed below:

 |September 19, 2019||September 19, 2019|